jlcodingprojects/chainbots/Tasks.md

 - Add AI usage statement

 ## Chainbots
-- Render chainbot cells (triangles)
-- Add chainbot cell joints (magnetic corner joints, magnetic face actuator type joints?)
+- Tried magnetic joints and they dont work well.
+Will use fixed joints for verticies, try magnetic for edges
 - Add chainbot cell internal components (FSM, Timer)
   -  FSM has 3 corners and 3 faces.
 Each can be set to ON or OFF (north or south effectively)